Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Final Thoughts on This Traditional Baba Ganoush Recipe

-This traditional baba ganoush recipe proves that a few simple Mediterranean ingredients can create something incredibly flavorful and satisfying.
+This traditional baba ganoush recipe shows how a few simple Mediterranean ingredients can create something incredibly flavorful and satisfying.

 The smoky roasted eggplant, creamy tahini, fresh garlic, and bright lemon juice come together into a dip that feels timeless, comforting, and perfect for sharing.